andrewjarkwahwong/andrewjarkwahwong.github.io/_posts/2024-07-08-specificanionads.md

 ### Defining the Proton's Gibbs Free Energy (SHE):

-In it's simplest form, the free energy of the proton in bulk solution is defined as:
+In it's simplest form for pH-independence, the free energy of the proton in bulk solution is defined as:
 $$ G_{H^+_{(aq)}} = G_{H^+_{(g)}} + \Delta G_{H^+,solv}$$

 This value carries uncertainty as it is highly dependent on the free energy of the proton, which is challenging to quantify experimentally and requires thermodynamic assumptions.
 Regardless, the equilibrium adsorption potential on an SHE scale can be calculated as